AkashRajpurohit/Flutter-Hire-App-UI/README.md

 A Hire App UI Developed using Flutter.

-Design Inspiration from a design made by [Michał Roszyk](https://dribbble.com/shots/4486758-Relationship-Coaching-App/attachments/1017305)
+Inspiration from a design made by [Michał Roszyk](https://dribbble.com/shots/4486758-Relationship-Coaching-App/attachments/1017305)

 # App Screenshots